RCN-ECS/rcn-ecs.github.io/2020virtuallabcall.md

 If you have trouble submitting the application with the google form, email evolvingseas@gmail.com

 Applications are due Sept.
-31, 2020
+31, 2020.
+Lab meetings will take place between October 2020 and May 2021.

 In the application, mentees will choose their top 3-4 choices for a mentor.
 The RCN will match applicants with mentors.

 The applicant will also need to submit the following two documents in pdf format:
 * A CV or resume
 * A 1-page statement that describes the applicant’s
-  * current research interests and/or experiences,
+  * current research interests and/or experiences related to the themes under the Evolving Seas RCN
   * future career interests,
   * how interactions with the host lab would help to advance their careers and/or support their professional development,
-  * a description of how their participation in this program will help to increase diversity (broadly defined as diversity of backgrounds or diversity of thought) within the network
+  * a description of how their participation in this program will help to increase diversity (broadly defined) within the network